Arun7200/Auth/README.md

 Krishit Shah
 - A complete MERN stack authentication solution built with a focus on security, scalability, and clean architecture.

 ## 📄 License
 - This project is free to use for learning and educational purposes.

+## 📝 Contributing
+- Contributions are welcome.
+Please submit a pull request with your changes.

+## 📚 Documentation
+- Documentation is available in the `docs` folder.

+## 🚨 Issues
+- Please report any issues or bugs in the `issues` section.

+## 📈 Future Development
+- Future development plans include adding more features and improving the overall user experience.